mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 He twisted the pistol out of the hand that clutched it.

 "Unloaded," he said, as he flung it on the desk.
-"I had seen to that my- self."
+"I had seen to that myself."

 Eve Sharrington's eyes were fixed upon Hameroy's letter which lay open and disgust broke from her lip3.
-Hame- roy snatched the letter and tore it into shreds.
+Hameroy snatched the letter and tore it into shreds.
 And now she saw the other letter: My Dear Eve . . . and began to weep.

 "It was the letter that was loaded, Eve," said he, as he caught the woman by the arms and looked into her eyes, —"for our sakes."

 She stared at him and was silent.
 And then he knew that the love that had grown up between them was as dead as the man before them who had been the obstacle to its fulfillment.

 Aurel Sharrington was not at all disturbed by this visit from his wife and his friend at this unearthly hour, for to him all hours had become unearthly.
 He had voyaged into the silences and the secrecies and had returned with the ultimate wisdom of all time.
-A sweet smile hovered upon his lips; his whole expression seemed to say: "I am con- tent.
+A sweet smile hovered upon his lips; his whole expression seemed to say: "I am content.
 For I know that not only time and size and space are relative, but that all things are so—life and death and immortality, happiness and sorrow— and love."

 <h2 style="text-align: center; font-weight:bold; color: inherit;">******</h2>